 Croeso · Welcome

-Pengilfach is coming back to life.
+Pengilfach is filling back up with life.
 We’re restoring Nos.
 1 & 2 Pengilfach Cottages and the annexe studio — which still likes to be called No. 3 — stone by stone and window by window, to create a safe home to share with our friends and family.

-A long stone terrace in a green Welsh valley: two cottages under one roof of heavy old local stone tiles, a little annexe studio on the end (the old No. 3, and it hasn’t forgotten it), and an old tree standing guard by the gable — the whole place wrapped in native beech, ash, oak and sycamore.
+A stone terrace in a green Welsh valley: two cottages under the roof of heavy old stone tiles, a little annexe studio on the end (the old No. 3), and an old half-tree standing guard — the whole place wrapped in native beech, ash, oak and sycamore.
 It has stood a long time.
 We intend to make sure it stands a lot longer.

 A small crew, but a determined one.